 Division of Physical Activity & Weight Management

-The Center for Physical Activity & Weight Management (Center) is a broad-based initiative that provides research, education, and clinical programs to Kansans and those in the Greater Kansas City area.
-Promotion of physical activity and nutrition for both children and adults is the primary mission.
-To this end, a broad array of research, education and clinical programs are conducted at the individual and community levels to provide weight loss and improve weight maintenance.
-In turn this impacts associated diseases such as heart disease, cancer, diabetes, and others and also impacts cognitive function, psychological and emotional wellbeing.
+The Division of Physical Activity & Weight Management is a broad-based initiative that provides research, education, and clinical programs throughout Kansas and Missouri.
+Promotion of physical activity and nutrition across the lifespan is the primary mission.
+To this end, a broad array of research, education and clinical programs are conducted at the individual and community levels.